 Ask other parents who have had music teachers before to recommend good teachers for you to look into.
 Interview them, depending on what you prefer.
 With a recommendation, you have a review from the person who recommended the teacher to you.

 You must get someone who is qualified, a teacher with at least a degree or diploma from a qualified institution, and a course in teaching music.
 You can check around and see which courses and institutions have the best practice and most qualified degree and diplomas in teaching.
+Or you can learn about how to choose a music teacher based on their qualifications.

 What their experience in teaching music?
 The more time they have spent in teaching, the better.
 That shows more people have trusted them in teaching music.
 Confirm if the teacher has experience in teaching children.